Niwot, Colorado: 2020 census

+Demographic estimates

-According to the U.S. Census Bureau's American Community Survey data estimates for 2019, there were 1,541 households, out of which 31.9% had children under the age of 18 living with them, 63.4% were married couples living together, and 28.5% were non-families.
-The average household size was 2.51 and the average family size was 3.00.
+According to the U.S. Census Bureau's American Community Survey data estimates for 2019, the average household size was 2.51 and the average family size was 3.00.

+Income and poverty

 The median income for a household in the CDP was $118,914, and the median income for a family was $179,038.
 Males had a median income of $81,813 versus $39,279 for females.
 The per capita income for the CDP was $74,961.
 About 2.9% of families and 6.0% of the population were below the poverty line, including 3.8% of those under age 18 and 3.8% of those age 65 or over.

 The United States Census Bureau initially defined the Niwot CDP for the 1990 United States census.

 Education

 Niwot is served by the St. Vrain Valley School District.
 The two schools within the town are Niwot Elementary School and Niwot High School.
 Niwot High School serves students from Niwot, in addition to those from southern Longmont and Gunbarrel, while Niwot Elementary school mainly serves students from the immediate community.